NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 They are clearly not equivalent.

-Note that they are not equivalent only when the split is indivisible.
+What if the split is divisible?
+They are equivalent!

+TODO: explain why?

-## Implications
+# Implications

-### Merging discontiguous IterDomains
+## Merging discontiguous IterDomains

+- Q1: Can I merge two discontiguous IterDomains to create a larger IterDomain, and split out a vectorization IterDomain from this larger IterDomain?
-In TMA scheduling, when creating TMA domain from allocation domain, can we merge discontiguous IterDomains?
+- Q2: In TMA scheduling, can I create the TMA domain by merging two discontiguous IterDomains, and then split out a box?

-The answer is no.
+The answer is: yes if and only if the split size divide the extent of the inner IterDomain of the merge.
-If we merge discontiguous IterDomains then use split to create a box, we will end up iterating the tensor like schedule 2.
+If we merge discontiguous IterDomains then do a split that does not divide the inner extent, we will end up iterating the tensor like schedule 2.
 From the above listing, we see that after `T[0, 4]`, we should be accessing `T[1, 0]`, which is not contiguous to `T[0, 4]` in memory.
-However, TMA can only access memory contiguously.
+However, vectorization and TMA can only access memory contiguously.

+TODO: what if divisible?